junxit/us-congress-bills-112/bill.md

     >     - **(B)** acquiring or developing destabilizing numbers and types of advanced conventional weapons, including ballistic missiles; and
     >   - **(6)** has signed, ratified, and is fully implementing an Additional Protocol to its safeguards agreement with the International Atomic Energy Agency.

+  - **(8)** by adding after subsection f. (as redesignated by paragraph (6) of this subsection) the following new subsection:
+    > - **(g)** For purposes of this section—
+    >   - **(1)** the term “new agreement” means an agreement for cooperation with a country with respect to which the United States has not, on or after the date of the enactment of this subsection, entered into such an agreement; and
+    >   - **(2)** the term “renewal agreement” means an agreement for cooperation with a country with respect to which the United States has, before the date of the enactment of this subsection, entered into such an agreement.

 - **(b)** *Subsequent arrangements* Section 131 a.
 (1) of such Act (42 U.S.C.
 2160 a.(1)) is amended—
   - **(1)** in the second sentence, by striking “security,” and all that follows through “publication.” and inserting “security.”; and
   - **(2)** by inserting after the second sentence the following new sentences: “Such subsequent arrangement shall become effective only if Congress enacts a joint resolution of approval according to the procedures of sections 123 d. and 130 i. of this Act.
 Any such nuclear proliferation assessment statement shall be submitted to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate not later than the 31st day of continuous session after submission of the subsequent arrangement.”.

 ## § 2.
 Withdrawal from the Treaty on the Non-Proliferation of Nuclear Weapons

-- **(a)** *Statement of policy* It is the policy of the United States to oppose the withdrawal of any country that is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (in this section referred to as the “Treaty”) and to use all political, economic, and diplomatic means at its disposal to deter, prevent, or reverse any such withdrawal from the Treaty.
+- **(a)** *Statement of policy* It is the policy of the United States to oppose the withdrawal from the Treaty on the Non-Proliferation of Nuclear Weapons (in this section referred to as the “Treaty”) of any country that is a party to the Treaty and to use all political, economic, and diplomatic means at its disposal to deter, prevent, or reverse any such withdrawal from the Treaty.
-- **(b)** *Prohibition on certain assistance* Notwithstanding any other provision of law, no assistance (other than humanitarian assistance) under any provision of law may be provided to a country that has withdrawn from the Treaty.
+- **(b)** *Prohibition on certain assistance* Notwithstanding any other provision of law, no assistance (other than humanitarian assistance) under any provision of law may be provided to a country that has withdrawn from the Treaty on or after the date of the enactment of this Act.
 - **(c)** *Return of all United States-Origin materials and equipment* The United States shall seek the return of any material, equipment, or components transferred under an agreement for civil nuclear cooperation that is in force pursuant to section 123 of the Atomic Energy Act of 1954 (42 U.S.C.
 2153) on or after the date of the enactment of this Act, and any special fissionable material produced through the use of such material, equipment, or components previously provided to a country that withdraws from the Treaty.

 ## § 3.
 Report on comparability of nonproliferation conditions by foreign nuclear suppliers